gonz951/weather-dashboard-dir/README.md

 ## Installation

 No installation needed!
-Just a link:
+Just a link: https://gonz951.github.io/weather-dashboard-dir/

+(Might be finicky due to insecure source, but if opened on it's own it will work.)

 ## Usage